Cohomology of Hom-associative algebras in Loday-Pirashvili category with applications: Hom-associative algebras in

-In this section, we introduce the concept of Hom-Leibniz algebras in $\LM$ and Hom-Leibniz dialgebras.
+In this section, we introduce the concept of Hom-associative algebras in $\LM$ and give its elementary properties.

-\begin{defi} A left Hom-Leibniz algebra in $\LM$ contains of a linear map $\dM: M\to \frkg$ where $(\g,\al)$ is a left Hom-Leibniz algebra, $(M,\alm)$ is a bimodule of $(\g,\alpha )$, and $f$ is an equivariant map, that is the following conditions hold:
+\begin{defi} A Hom-associative algebra in $\LM$ contains of a linear map $\dM: M\to \frkg$ where $(\g,\al)$ is a Hom-associative algebra, $(M,\alm)$ is a bimodule of $(\g,\alpha )$, and $f$ is a bimodule map, that is the following conditions hold:

-for all $x\in \g$ and $m\in M$.
-A right Hom-Leibniz algebra in $\LM$ can be defined similarly.
-A symmetric Hom-Leibniz algebra in $\LM$ is simultaneously a left and a right one. \end{defi}